1,000+ Opportunities

 Get alerted about grants like this

-Search similar grants →Based on current listing details, eligibility includes: This specific grant was awarded to a private company (Rainbow Crops).
+Or search similar grants →According to the current listing, eligibility includes: This specific grant was awarded to a private company (Rainbow Crops).
 The Gates Foundation supports a wide range of partners, including research institutes and private sector entities, that align with its program goals.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program